DLR-SR/AdvancedNoise/README.md

 ## License

 This Modelica package is free software and the use is completely at your own risk;
-it can be redistributed and/or modified under the terms of the [3-Clause BSD license](https://modelica.org/licenses/modelica-3-clause-bsd).
+it can be redistributed and/or modified under the terms of the [3-Clause BSD License](LICENSE.md).

-Copyright (C) 2015-2021, Deutsches Zentrum für Luft- und Raumfahrt (DLR)

 ## Development and contribution